sjbylo/lab-ocp4/README.md

 # This is a workshop for OpenShift 4

 This workshop uses the AWS Broker to provision an RDS instance in AWS.
-The Broker needs to be installed and working on the cluster for 2 of the lab exercises to work.
+The Broker needs to be installed and working on the OpenShift cluster for 2 of the lab exercises to work.

 Please note this issue when installing the AWS Broker on OpenShift 4.x https://github.com/awslabs/aws-servicebroker/issues/139